pusher-community/pusher-js-npm-basics/README.md

 browserify src/app.js > dist/browserify-bundle.js
 ```

-Check if `browserify-index.html` works by checking the JavaScript console.
+Spin up a local server, navigate to `browserify-index.html` and ensure things are working by checking the JavaScript console.

 ## To test webpack